-For two weeks during my tour of duty in Vietnam I was at Nha Trang Air Base, located to the south and east of my primary duty base of Phu Cat.
+During my tour of duty in Vietnam, I spent two weeks at Nha Trang Air Base, located to the south and east of my primary duty base of Phu Cat.
 Air missions at Nha Trang had ceased, and I was sent there in an attempt to obtain materials and equipment that Phu Cat was short of.

 It was mid 1970 and President Richard Nixon’s program of Vietnamization was in full swing.
 The day the program was signed, materials to support the military effort in Vietnam started drying up.
 In order to keep the birds flying, the men tooled up, the defense forces armed, we needed to find any materials and equipment we could, if we were to adequately fulfill our mission.